 An often-overlooked hazard involves water damage to secondary residences that stand unoccupied for extended period.

-Homeowners incur thousands of dollars in expenses each year due to damage caused by water escaping from broken pipes or malfunctioning appliances and plumbing fixtures.
+Homeowners incur thousands of dollars in expenses each year due to damage caused by water escaping from broken pipes, frozen pipes or malfunctioning appliances and plumbing fixtures.
 Because the home is unoccupied, the problem is often not discovered until major damage has occurred.

 Like any home, a secondary residence can also be vulnerable to sump pump failure caused by power outage or malfunction.
 Backup sump pumps are now available that do not rely on battery power; rather, they use the home’s water pressure to function.
-These systems are usually available for under $500.

 Investing in these systems can protect your vacation home from extensive water damage, providing you with peace of mind when you’re not there.
+Additionally, your insurer may offer a discount on your premium when you install a system.
+Check with your agent for details.

 Water damage can also occur when clogged gutters cause winter snowmelt from the roof to back up into the house and through the ceiling.
 Take care to clean the gutters after all leaves have fallen and before you leave the home unoccupied for the season.